 Endowment Land Recreation Maps

-Almost all Idaho Endowment Land is accessible to the public by foot, horseback, bicycle, watercraft or motorized vehicle.
+Almost all Idaho Endowment Land is accessible to the public by foot, horseback, bicycle, watercraft, or motorized vehicle.

 When Idaho became a state, Congress granted Idaho Endowment Land for the sole purpose of funding specified beneficiaries, mainly Idaho public schools.
 This land forms the core of a perpetual trust, with the land generating revenue for nine endowment beneficiaries forever.